I finally bought a NAS - The Asustor Lockerstor 4 AS6604T 4-Bay NAS. A brief review and my experiences with it.

 This is a huge rant I sent to Jo.
-Some backstory: Few months back Jo bought a Kwikset 910 deadbolt (more like I asked her to buy - hindsight I should have done more and better research) and I was trying to setup the remote locking feature using Alexa/Google Assistant via SmartThings Hub.
+Some backstory: Few months back Jo bought a Kwikset 910 deadbolt) (more like I asked her to buy - hindsight I should have done more and better research) and I was trying to setup the remote locking feature using Alexa/Google Assistant via SmartThings Hub.
 Here’s a copy-paste of the entire message.
 I’ll have a separate post on my home automation setup.

 Jo’s been inquiring about a new system since quite some time - her current laptop is in a state of broken mess(half the keys don’t work/battery ded etc) and she’d require me to give up my desktop if she needed to work on something for a bit.
 She does read quite a bit, but that’s something she’s sorted using the Kindle PaperWhite and her Nexus 5X.
 Past Friday, she gave me a reminder about having it would be nice and me being a bit free, decided to come up with a new build.

 I’ve been tinkering with computers for well over 15 years now - and since 2007 I’ve been using laptops almost exclusively - prime reason being space(or the lack of it) since I moved away from my home, to a new city.
 Staying in a PG meant there was no space.
 Since the past year and half I’ve been in Bangalore, staying in a rented house and though wanted to own a desktop, there wasn’t a decent justification to get it, especially since my laptop, HP Envy 14 was coping well.

 Quite some time back Kingston was kind enough to send me their v100 128GB SSD for review.
 Due to my travel back to India, I had to stall the SSD shipment since I wouldn’t in the US by the time I would have received it.
 Once back here, I had to further delay since I had planned to take a short week-long vacation to Mangalore.
 While the SSD was in transit, I started researching on how would I be able to fit the SSD into my laptop, with the SSD as the primary drive and the existing Seagate Momentus 7200rpm hard drive as the secondary drive.